audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 ![image income_by_prov](Rplot.png)

 `antiguedad` contains customer senoirty in months.
 I suspect data in this feature is not so accurate since there is a number of negative outliers in the dataset.
+Most client has a client joined date so I am able to recalulate the seniority for each client, using `fecha_alta` and `fecha_dato`.
 ```r
 #   Min.
 1st Qu.
 Median      Mean   3rd Qu.
 Max.
 NA's
 #-999999.0      23.0      52.0      75.6     137.0     256.0      2407
 ```
-Most client has a client-joined-date so I am able to recalulate the seniority for each client, using `fecha_alta`.

 To enhance visulisation readability, some new features are derived from existing variables.
 For example, `age_group` is created to categorise age into brackets.